|Home||About us||Commercial Photography||Print Gallery||Articles/reviews/blog|

 We've been keeping tabs on (mostly) Canon rumours for several years and receive all kinds of stuff - some more believable than others.

-Rumours for specific cameras/lenses are on their own pages --->FYI: I've set up a LinkedIn group (~5400 members) for people interested in all aspects of Digital Black and White photography: Digital Black and White
+Rumours for specific cameras/lenses are on their own pages --->Keith runs a LinkedIn group (~7900 members) for people interested in any aspects of modern Black and White photography: Digital Black and White

 Current rumours - | 2011 | 2010 | Pre 2009 archives